syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Colorspace.md

 ## Pantone colors

-The below code snippet illustrates how to draw the graphics elements using pantone colors in new PDF document.
+The following code example illustrates how to draw the graphics elements by using pantone colors in new PDF document.

 {% highlight c# %}
 C#:

-// Create a new document
+// Creates a new document

 PdfDocument document = new PdfDocument();

-//Create a new page
+//Creates a new page

 PdfPage page = document.Pages.Add();

-// Create exponential interpolation function
+// Creates exponential interpolation function

 PdfExponentialInterpolationFunction function = new PdfExponentialInterpolationFunction(true);